GraphicsBlast

 The flag here is just a hint to the GPU that the buffer we're binding is an IBO.
 This difference is because this data doesn't need to be accessible to the vertex shaders on the GPU themselves, but instead is used when deciding which geometry needs to be drawn, so might optimally be placed in a different part of the GPU's memory.

 The next line, probably quite familiar by now, uploads the actual indices array into the GPU buffer - again we have just changed the first parameter to indicate that it is an IBO.
-The other parameters, as before, indicate the size of the data we're passing, the actual data itself, and another flag for GPU optimisation that this data is not going to be regularly modified once it's been set.
+The other parameters, as before, indicate the size of the data we're passing, the actual data itself, and another flag for GPU optimisation that this data is not going to be regularly modified once it's been uploaded to the GPU.

 As the IBO buffer doesn't have the same ambiguity as to how it should be interpreted when compared to the other VBOs, that's all we have to do for it!
 There is no need to make a call to glEnableVertexAttribArray, as first of all we are not passing any data to the vertex shaders, and second because if we are using an IBO to upload the indices, then of course we are using an array.
 Likewise, we don't need to make a call to glVertexAttribPointer as it doesn't make sense to say how many array elements should be passed in to each vertex.